 Time frame: Up to 7 days after surgery

-Quality of Recovery Post-Surgery
+Quality of Recovery Post-Surgery (non-cognitive domains)

-Time frame: Days 1 and 7 after surgery
+Time frame: Post-operative days 1 and 7

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.